 The campus will also be continuously monitored for the enforcement of health and safety protocols so that safety for all is maintained.

 Signs have been posted throughout the campuses.
 You are asked to follow directional arrows, entrance/exit points and physical distancing requirements.
-Students may only access the building in which they are scheduled.

 "Code of Student Rights and Responsibilities"

 The College is committed to the establishment of an atmosphere of respect and appreciation for the rights and responsibilities of all those associated with the College including students.
 Please become familiar with this document and the matters addressed in this Code.
 View this document.

 This information is produced by the Registrar’s Office and provides important information regarding policies, procedures and deadlines to drop/add courses, start and end dates of semesters, tuition payment information, re-admission policy, advanced standing etc. View this information online.

 If you have not received your account activation information, are having trouble logging in, or need to reset your password, please contact the IT Help Desk.

 Starting January 2020, all transfer credit requests will be processed through the Registrar's Office.

 Please ensure that students provide the required documentation in order for the College to proceed with your request.